Locators in Selenium: A Detailed Guide

 first_name = driver.find_element_by_xpath("//form[@id='loginForm']/input") last_name = driver.find_element_by_xpath("//form[@id='loginForm']/input")

-In addition to the popular methods that we have discussed, there are a few other element locators in the Selenium WebDriver that testers may wish to explore.
+In addition to the popular methods we have discussed, there are a few other element locators in the Selenium WebDriver that testers may wish to explore.

 One can locate elements by their HTML tag name using the .find_element_by_tag_name() method.